 Grasshopper’s key features include:

-- Call forwarding: Route business calls to your personal phone or another team member.
+- Call forwarding: Route business calls to your personal phone.

-Pros: Very affordable entry point, simple setup, good for separating business/personal calls.
+Pros: Affordable, simple setup, great for separating business and personal calls.

-Cons: Lacks video conferencing and team messaging, requires an existing line for forwarding (not a full VoIP replacement in the traditional sense), limited features compared to others.
+Cons: Lacks video conferencing and team messaging, not a full VoIP replacement.

 Who is Grasshopper best for?